sunil-dsb/discoveryProduct/README.md

 **Semantic / vector search.** The catalog's consistent naming pattern (`adjective + material + object`) makes it ideal for embedding-based search.
 A user who types "earthy storage with texture" should surface rattan and terracotta pieces — that query produces zero results with keyword search today.
 This is the highest-value next improvement.

-**Product detail page.** Currently clicking a card leads to a URL but no detail view.
-With another hour, a simple detail page (large image, full description, related products by tag/brand) would complete the experience.

 **URL-persisted search state.** Search queries and active filters should write to the URL so results are shareable and the back button works as expected.
 This is the most obvious missing UX piece.